Noah-Silvera/solidus_taxjar/README.md

    }
    ```

-4. Finally, make sure that the `TAXJAR_API_KEY` environment variable is set to a your TaxJar API key and make sure that you have a `Spree::TaxRate` with the name "Sales Tax".
+5. Finally, make sure that the `TAXJAR_API_KEY` environment variable is set to a your TaxJar API key and make sure that you have a `Spree::TaxRate` with the name "Sales Tax".
 This will be used as the source for the tax adjustments that Solidus creates.

 ## Project Status

-This extension is under active development and not yet at a v1.0 release, but it's currently being used in production by multiple Solidus stores.

 Requirements for TaxJar integrations vary as some stores also need reporting, which isn't provided out of the box by this extension.
 This is because individual stores will be using different background job frameworks or runners (Sidekiq, delayed_job, ActiveJob, etc.) and a reliable integration will rely on one of these.
 Because this part of the integration is small, we've chosen to provide the transaction reporting functionality, but have skipped directly integrating it.